CraZySacX/node-jdbc/README.md

     }
   },
   testovermax: function(test) {
+    // Reserve connections past maxpoolsize.
+This will max out the pool, and
-    var conns = [];
+    // throw an error when the last reserve request is made. var conns = [];
     for(i = 0; i < 4; i++) {
       testpool.reserve(function(err, conn) {